The Divine Unity

 His father, quite ignorant of Hinduism, was skeptical that a serpent could float in a stationary coiled-up position.
 Kash was asked whether he was sure that they were surrounded by water.
 Perhaps they were on land all the while, a more plausible explanation for a serpent to support weight while motionless.
 His son replied that he felt that the Cosmic Serpent was floating and gently swaying, and was not completely stationary as on land.

-Due to lack of visible confirmation of a body of water and Kash's own inability to give verifiable evidence, this floating fact was thus omitted in the original notes.
+Due to the lack of a visible sighting of a body of water on Kash's behalf and thus his inability to give verifiable evidence, the 'floating fact' was omitted in the original notes.

 More than a year later the searing Truth of a child's Third-Eye Vision came streaming forth.
 As his father watched Ramayana, an epic mythical narration of ancient Hinduism, there appeared for the first time the glorious form of Shri Vishnu reclining on Shri Ananta in the vast Milky Ocean!
-Kash had indeed witnessed this Timeless Vedic Truth and his sensation of being afloat correct.
-The Spirit of the Living God, Shri Adhiparasakthi Shri Nirmala Devi, had indeed taken him to the Cosmic Causal Ocean where Shri Vishnu and Shri Lakshmi rested on the floating Shri Sankarsana — Shri Vishnu’s serpent bed!
+Kash had indeed witnessed this Timeless Vedic Truth and his sensation of being afloat had been correct.
+The Spirit of the Living God, Shri Adhiparasakthi Shri Nirmala Devi, had indeed taken him to the Cosmic Causal Ocean where Shri Vishnu and Shri Lakshmi rested on the floating Shri Sankarsana—Shri Vishnu's serpent bed!

 The Great Adi Shakti Shri Mataji Nirmala Devi